-Globalization Partners provides a UK PEO and employer of record solution for companies hiring employees in the United Kingdom, whereby we lift the human resources, compliance, and payroll management from your shoulders to ours via our Global Employer of Record Platform.
+Globalization Partners provides a UK PEO and employer of record solution for companies hiring employees in the United Kingdom, whereby we lift the human resources, compliance, and payroll management from your shoulders to ours via our Global Employer of Record model.
 Traditionally, companies hiring their first employees in the United Kingdom establish a subsidiary or branch office at the outset, prior to hiring their first employees.
 For companies that want to hire employees and run payroll in the United Kingdom without first establishing a branch office or subsidiary, Globalization Partners hires the employees on your behalf and assigns the employees to work full-time on behalf of your company.
 The employee is legally contracted through our subsidiary in accordance with UK labor law and reports to a designated manager within your company, providing you with a streamlined way to hire employees in the United Kingdom.
 We also provide comprehensive benefits to your employees in the UK, including pension, and other supplementary benefits if you choose to offer them.

-Basic facts about hiring in the UK
+Hiring in the UK

 When hiring employees in the United Kingdom, there are a myriad of details to be aware of, including:

 - When and whether to offer market-norm benefits packages including supplemental health insurance and pension to compete with other UK employers

 - EU Data Protection: the legal requirement to keep your employees’ personal data secure has an impact on how employment information can be transferred to and from the US